mfrasca/txt2epub/README.rst

 yet another txt2epub converter
 ==============================

-The script to create an epub file from a bunch of text files.
+txt2epub creates an epub file from a bunch of text files.

 Usage
 -----